 A lot has been talked and discussed about Khadi; some associate it with freedom movement and Gandhian philosophy others take it as our future means to a sustainable economy.
-While, we believe to maintain a balanced approach and question everything mind-set around Khadi, we urge the same to everyone to do the same.
+While we believe, to maintain a balanced approach, question every mind-set around Khadi and we urge everyone to do the same.
 Through this approach, we believe, one shall actually make an informed decision about it.

 What is Khadi?